Dave Ramsey – Total Money Makeover. We Paid off $65,000

 Baby Step 6

 Pay off your home early.
-They say a paid for house, the grass is greener.
+Dave Ramsey says that a paid for house, the grass is greener.
 I wouldn’t know =) Throw all extra money towards your mortgage and pay that house off early.
 I personally like the growth and dividends from my investments over this since current mortgage yields are so low.
 But when both our tfsa’s and rrsp’s are maxed, I will be focused on paying off the mortgage.

 Baby Step 7